What is self-build and custom housebuilding?

 We must remove your details from the register within 28 days of receiving a written request to do so from either an individual or the lead contact of an organisation.

 Worcester City Council may remove an entry from the register if the authority considers that the individual (or in the case of an association, any member of the association) is no longer eligible for entry in the register; and, within 28 days of the decision, will notify the registered individual or the lead contact for an organisation giving reasons.

 This Register will provide an indication of the demand for self-build and custom house building in Worcester City and will help us inform the development of planning/housing policy.

 At this stage, you are not making any commitment – we are just trying to find out how much local demand there is for self-build housing and custom-build housing.

 The register will not be a public document, but headline information will be published annually in monitoring reports, for example, the number of plots and type of houses required.

-Your e-mail address, where provided, will be used by the Council to provide you with a weekly list of planning applications determined by Worcester City Council and appeal decisions.
-This is to enable you to identify planning permissions which have been granted for sites which might be appropriate for self-build.
 From time to time we receive information relating to self-build schemes and products which might be of interest to those on our register; this will also be passed on by e-mail where appropriate.

 We will not pass identifiable information from the Register onto anyone outside the Council without your written consent.